 There is a lot of third-party software are available for this purpose.
 Here we are dealing with the EaseUS Partition Master Free software.

 Insert a USB stick into your computer.
 It needs something like 5GB capacity as we discussed earlier.

-Download and install EaseUS Partition Master Free on the idle device, which may be your old or friends.
+Download and install EaseUS Partition Master Free on an idle device, which may be your old device or a friend’s.

 - Open EaseUS Master Partition.